AyrtonStout/Bamboo/README.txt

 Changelog-

+v0.40 - The fix and enhance random crap series
+-Redid inventory class and its methods to make more sense at the expense of code length -Fixed long standing bug that would destroy the currently equipped item if equipping a different item

 v0.39
 -Potions are now only usable on valid targets (targets that would benefit/ are alive) -Info panel now correctly displays during item targeting